ruvolof/nc-for-android/README.md

 ## History
 Version 1 of the application was a custom implementation in Kotlin of commands to open UDP and TCP sockets.
-However, after developing (Nmap for Android)[https://github.com/ruvolof/anmap-wrapper], it became clear that the same approach would work better.
+However, after developing [Nmap for Android](https://github.com/ruvolof/anmap-wrapper), it became clear that the same approach would work better.

 ## How to cross-compile Ncat